apache/sling-whiteboard/time-to-first-request/README.md

 time-to-first-request
 ====

-An HTTP proxy written in NodeJS that starts our native image container on demand when an HTTP request is received.
+This HTTP proxy, written in NodeJS, starts a Docker container on demand when an HTTP request is received.

 Used to measure the time-to-first-request on our native image.